facebook/winterfell/math/README.md

 * A 128-bit field with modulus 2<sup>128</sup> - 45 * 2<sup>40</sup> + 1.
 This field was not chosen with any significant thought given to performance, and the implementation of most operations is sub-optimal as well.
 Proofs generated in this field can support security level of ~100 bits.
 If higher level of security is desired, proofs must be generated in a quadratic extension of the field.
 * A 62-bit field with modulus 2<sup>62</sup> - 111 * 2<sup>39</sup> + 1.
 This field supports very fast modular arithmetic including branchless multiplication and addition.
 To achieve adequate security (i.e. ~100 bits), proofs must be generated in a quadratic extension of this field.
 For higher levels of security, a cubic extension field should be used.
+* A 64-bit field with modulus 2<sup>64</sup> - 2<sup>32</sup> + 1.
+This field is about 8% slower than the 62-bit field described above, but it has a number of other attractive properties.
+To achieve adequate security (i.e. ~100 bits), proofs must be generated in a quadratic extension of this field.
+For higher levels of security, a cubic extension field should be used.

 ### Extension fields
 Currently, the library provides a generic way to create quadratic extensions of STARK fields.
+This can be done by implementing 'ExtensibleField' trait for degree 2.

+Quadratic extension fields are defined using the following irreducible polynomials:
+* For `f62` field, the polynomial is x<sup>2</sup> - x - 1.
+* For `f64` field, the polynomial is x<sup>2</sup> - x + 2.
-An extension element is defined as α + β * φ, where φ is a root of the polynomial x<sup>2</sup> - x - 1, and α and β are base field elements.
+* For `f128` field, the polynomial is x<sup>2</sup> - x - 1.

 Support for cubic extension fields is not yet available.